 They have been interviewed extensively by the news media and their video testimonies are included at the USC Shoah Foundation Institute – the organization founded by Steven Spielberg.

 Max and Rose have earned many awards as well.
 They were honored to receive the Jewish Heritage Month Local Heroes Award from KPBS television in 2016.
 Rose was named one of the Cool Women of 2015 by the San Diego Girl Scouts, as well as a Woman of Valor during the 24th Annual Lipinsky Family Jewish Arts Festival.
-She was awarded an honorary high school diploma from La Jolla Country Day School in 2018.
+She was awarded an honorary high school diploma from La Jolla Country Day School in 2018, and awarded an honorary Master of Business Administration by the California International Business University in May 2019.
 A sought-after speaker, Rose continues to recount her story regularly at schools and events.